CaptainOsi/AutoLauncher/README.md

 AutoLauncher is a programm which can execute an autohotkey script uploaded on a website.

 > With the autolauncher you can execute an autohotkey script which is upload on Internet.
 With this you can update
-> this script and the users can have the updates instantaneously.
+> your script and the users can have the updates instantaneously.

 ## Installation

-First you have to upload ur script on the internet.
+First you have to upload your script on the internet.

-Second, you have to change this file, you have to change the url by your.
+Second, you can download the autolauncher.ahk file.
+And you just have to change the url by your url.

 ```sh
 urlscript := "http://url"